 - Children Living with Inherited Metabolic Diseases (CLIMB) has a Web page with information about Menkes disease and other metabolic disorders.
 Click on the link above to view the information page.

 - Genetics Home Reference (GHR) contains information on Menkes disease.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Medscape Reference has three articles on this topic from the perspective of Pediatrics: Genetics and Metabolic Disease, Neurology and Dermatology.
 You may need to register to view the information online, but registration is free.

 - MeSH® (Medical Subject Headings) is a terminology tool used by the National Library of Medicine.
 Click on the link to view information on this topic.

 - The Online Mendelian Inheritance in Man (OMIM) is an catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.